Guilherme-Arruda/markdown-previewer/README.md

 yarn
 ```

-And then you can finally run the project using:
+Then you can finally run the project using:

 ```bash
 npm start